noelmace/abstracts/src/pages/talks/fire-conference.md

 ## Notes for reviewers

-For two years, since I presented the first talk called "Web on F.I.R.E.," I have focused my attention on this subject.
+For two years, since I presented the first talk called "Web on FIRE" I have focused my attention on this subject.
 It offers web development best practices in two ways:

 1. how to use the latest evolution of the web platform to provide a better user experience
 2. deconstruction of misconceptions that the community has about PWA and the Web platform

-Here, I use the "F.I.R.E." acronym as a category under which I can offer a number of related talks on the Progressive Web App principles & modern web benefits.
+Here, I use the "FIRE" acronym as a category under which I can offer a number of related talks on the Progressive Web App principles & modern web benefits.
 This way, I can always keep a focus on the real, concrete benefits a new technology can bring to the end-user, with context, rather than presenting it only from a technical perspective.

 Therefore, this is not just a list of ongoing additions to the web standards, but a global and concrete vision of what these advances could bring to us, the developers & web app end-users.

-This work gave and will give rise to a "Deep Dive" session at Devoxx Belgium university at Breizhcamp (see the video on [youtu.be/OQ-dr-7pLaA](https://youtu.be/OQ-dr-7pLaA)), a talk at Devfest Nantes, a workshop at BestOfWeb, and several close-up sessions, each detailing a particular technology or methodology.
+This work gave and will give rise to a "Deep Dive" session at Devoxx Belgium and an "university" at Breizhcamp, a talk at Paris Open Source Summit, Devfest Nantes and ParisWeb 2019, a workshop at BestOfWeb, and several close-up sessions, each detailing a particular technology or methodology.

-This same talk will also be given soon at [Devfest Nantes](https://devfest.gdgnantes.com/fr/).

-For more details, see [fire.noelmace.com](https://fire.noelmace.com).
+For more details, see [wof.show](https://wof.show).